 What are the ways I can combine results from more than one query?

 SQL wouldn’t be a very useful language if it didn’t provide an easy means for you to combine results from more than one query.
-Fortunately there are three main ways you can combine data from multiple tables.
+Fortunately, there are three main ways you can combine data from multiple tables.
 We’ll go over these briefly here and provide links to more in-depth articles.

-Three Main Ways to Combine Data
+Three Main Ways to Combine Results

 When most people learn to combine data they learn about: